vandanrohatgi/HW-python-project/README.md

 # Its coding Time!
 for first task we will make a list of all the movies that we will want.
 You can you the list I have provided or make your own.
+A list is just used to store stuff.

+to know about functions that can be performed on a list refer to https://www.geeksforgeeks.org/list-methods-python/

-A list is just used to store stuff. next will create two more lists that will contain the vowels and the word 'hollywood'. listofmovies=['avengers endgame','star wars the force awakens','avengers infinity war','jurassic world','the lion king','furious seven','black panther','harry potter', 'frozen','beauty and the beast','incredibles two','iron man three','minions','aquaman','aladdin','finding dory','zootopia','spectre','spider man homecoming','batman v superman','hunger games'
+next will create two more lists that will contain the vowels and the word 'hollywood'. listofmovies=['avengers endgame','star wars the force awakens','avengers infinity war','jurassic world','the lion king','furious seven','black panther','harry potter', 'frozen','beauty and the beast','incredibles two','iron man three','minions','aquaman','aladdin','finding dory','zootopia','spectre','spider man homecoming','batman v superman','hunger games'